In Footfalls on the Trembling Earth Boone Russell and Zac Caudell face a killing machine

 was not caught.
 Years passed and he found it was his problem to solve.

-Welcome to Hite’s Corner, Georgia.
 It’s 1946 and Renfro has returned from the war.
+It is time to get going.

 The era of procrastination, of half-measures, of delays, is coming to its close.
 In its place we are entering a period of consequences.